faranalytics/streams-logger/README.md

 ### Transform

 The Streams framework is based on the idea that logging is essentially a data transformation task.
-When a string is logged to the console, for example, it typically undergoes a transformation step where relevant information (e.g., the timestamp, log level, etc.) is added to the log message prior to being printed to the console.
+When a string is logged to the console, for example, it typically undergoes a transformation step where relevant information (e.g., the timestamp, log level, etc.) is added to the log message prior to being printed.
 A Streams logging task involves data flowing through a network of Transforms.
-You can use the built-in Transforms supplied with the package for common logging tasks or [build you own type-safe Transforms](#how-to-implement-a-transform) for logging anything that can move through a Buffer or Object stream; that's just about anything.
+You can use the built-in Transforms supplied with the package for common logging tasks or [build you own type-safe Transforms](#how-to-implement-a-transform) for logging anything that can move through a Node.js Buffer or Object [stream](https://nodejs.org/api/stream.html); that's just about anything.

 ## Usage